gopaldewoolkar/ANIME_RECOMMENDER_SYSTEM_LLMOPS/README.md

 ### 1. Initial Setup

 - **Push code to GitHub**
-  Push your project code to a GitHub repository.
+  Push project code to a GitHub repository.

 - **Create a Dockerfile**
-  Write a `Dockerfile` in the root of your project to containerize the app.
+  Write a `Dockerfile` in the root of project to containerize the app.

 - **Create Kubernetes Deployemtn file**
   Make a file named 'llmops-k8s.yaml'